grumpyf0x48/java-gradle-quickstart/README.md

 - Maven Central for dependencies
 - JUnit 5 for tests
 - EditorConfig for code formatting
 - Renovate for dependencies update
+- GitHub workflow for running tests